Cloud-Hacks/asyncapi-glee/crypto-websockets/step1.md

 }
 ```

-Else you can execute the below script;
+Else you can execute the below script

 ```
 ~/glee_config_client.sh